tom-howard/ros2/docs/course/part5.md

     ``` { .txt .no-copy }
     #goal
-    float32 sweep_angle    # the angular sweep (in degrees) over which to capture images
+    float32 sweep_angle   # Angular sweep (in degrees) over which to capture images
-    int32 image_count      # the number of images to capture during the sweep
+    int32 image_count     # Number of images to capture during the sweep
     ---
     #result
-    string image_path      # The filesystem location of the captured images
+    string[] image_paths  # Full path to each of the captured images
     ---
     #feedback
-    int32 current_image    # the number of images taken
+    int32 current_image   # Number of images taken
-    float32 current_angle  # the current angular position of the robot (in degrees)
+    float32 current_angle # Current angular position of the robot (in degrees)
     ```
-    ***

     There are three parts to an action interface, and we'll talk about these in a bit more detail later on, but for now, all we need to know is that in order to *call* an action, we need to send the action server a **Goal**.

     ??? info "Comparing with ROS Services"